Crisis management is in place following flooding in Auckland. More information.

 (c) (i) provide evidence of practical/professional experience of an acceptable standard in an area(s) relevant to the qualification; or

-(ii) on the request of the Academic Board, carry out such work and satisfy such assessments as the Board may determine to be necessary for admission.
+(ii) on the request of the Head of School or Programme Director, carry out such work and satisfy such assessments as the Board may determine to be necessary for admission.

 2. (a) A postgraduate qualification will consist of a number of credits accumulated from taught courses and/or research courses, at 700-level or above, as specified in the Qualification Regulations.